Robert P. Multhauf

 Robert P. Multhauf (June 8, 1919– May 8, 2004) was an American historian of science, museum curator, director, scientific scholar, and author.
-He served as editor of the History of Science Society's journal Isis for fifteen years 1964–1978 and the society's president 1979–1980, and he was president of the Society for the History of Technology 1969–1970 and awarded its Leonardo da Vinci Medal in 1987.
+He was the first PhD historian to work at the Smithsonian Institution, where he worked as a curator 1954–1987, serving as head curator (1957–1966) and then director (1966–1970) of the Museum of History and Technology.
+He also served as editor of the History of Science Society's journal Isis for fifteen years 1964–1978 and as the society's president 1979–1980.
+He was president of the Society for the History of Technology 1969–1970 and was awarded its Leonardo da Vinci Medal in 1987.

-Biography

 Early life and education

 Multhauf was born in Sioux Falls, South Dakota, on June 8, 1919, and raised in Newton, Iowa.
 He attended Iowa State University and received a Bachelor of Science degree in chemistry in 1941.
 He then worked for a short time manufacturing explosives for the Hercules Powder Company and then the United States Rubber Company, but soon joined the US Navy in 1943, serving as a lieutenant naval engineer in the Pacific theater of World War II until 1946.
 He then continued to serve in engineering and oversight roles in postwar Japan until 1948.

-Multhauf returned to the US in 1948 to pursue graduate studies at the University of California in Berkeley, where he earned a Master of Arts degree in 1950 and a Ph.D. in 1953.
+Multhauf returned to the US in 1948 to pursue graduate studies at the University of California, Berkeley, where he earned a Master of Arts degree in 1950 and a Ph.D. in 1953.
 The master's degree focused on the history of Sino–Japanese relations from 1921 to 1932, following up his war work, but he switched to the history of science for his Ph.D., with a thesis The Relationship between Technology and Natural Philosophy in the Renaissance, as Illustrated by the Technology of the Mineral Acids supervised by anatomist and medical historian John Bertrand deCusance Morant Saunders (1903–1991).
 He did postdoctoral work at the Johns Hopkins University Institute for the History of Medicine.